MicrosoftDocs/sql-docs/docs/t-sql/statements/set-result-set-caching-transact-sql.md

   or
 - Member of the dbmanager database role.

-The owner of the database cannot alter the database unless the owner is a member of the dbmanager role.
+A database owner can't alter the database unless the owner is a member of the dbmanager role.

 ## Examples